 Tim could be accused of being an exploiter of workers himself.
 Though he was as considerate of his workers as a boss as one could be during his years of owning a bike shop, one could certainly find those who would say he could have paid his workers more and treated them better and that he didn't need to take as much of a profit as he did.
 Anyone who truly knows Tim would never say such a thing, because he has always been, and continues to be, generous with his time and his money.
 Those in charge and with more money than others have always been and always will be a target of some, and sometimes with justification.
 Carnegie may not have been a saint, even though he has been called the Patron Saint of Libraries, but in many respects he had the inclinations of a saint and it is wonderful to see how positively regarded he is by so many, including Tim now.

 If I didn't know Tim as well as I do, I might be suspicious that he has been shadowing me to verify that my life as a touring cyclist is legit, that I'm actually biking the distances I claim to be and that I'm not staying in hotels and feasting on hearty meals in restaurants.
 He's repeatedly tempted me with offers of a lift or carrying my gear or to take me on a side trip and then return me to my route, as if testing me.
 When he does, I hold up my fingers in a cross to fend him off.
 However, offers of food I do not turn down.
-If nothing else, he has been impressed by the quantity of food that I put away, as I'm constantly putting food in my mouth, even in libraries where eating is prohibited.
+If nothing else, he has been impressed by the quantity of food that I put away, as I'm constantly munching, even in libraries where eating is prohibited.
 He provided a lemon and a pecan pie, compliments of Trader Joe's, this evening.
 He had to put them aside before I polished them off.

 We haven't been seeing as much of each other during the day since Louisville, as the Carnegies are few and far between in Kentucky.
 Besides the nine in Louisville, there were only eighteen others built in the state, three of which have been razed.
 None of the five on our route to Pineville at the eastern end of the state still functioned as libraries, so couldn't really serve as meeting points.